Kishorebskr/Qw-Assess/README.md

  -->I've configured the pipeline to use an "S3 bucket" for remote state storage and a "DynamoDB table" for state locking.
  -->Implemented PDB(Pod desruption Budget) to ensure the high availability.

+## Security

+ --> Ahered with SOC-1 security practices like storing environment secret credentials like AWS secrets etc., in Github Actions.
+ --> when it comes to production scenario the Policy gates can be enforced for branch, environment, and image restrictions before deploys.

 ## Below Enhacement can be done (not included in this project)